MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-rotate-keytabs.md

 # Rotating Keytabs for SQL Server on Linux

 Based on your organization's security best practices, you may be required to rotate the password regularly for the Active Directory (AD) account provided as **network.privilegedadaccount** in **mssql.conf**, or any other account that owns the service principal names (SPN) for SQL Server service.
-The supported method for changing the password for the account is documented here, it ensures that the password change takes effect without the need to restart the SQL Server service on Linux.
+The supported method for changing the password for the account is documented in this article.
+The password change takes effect without the need to restart the SQL Server service on Linux.

 The adutil tool is used to update the keytab.
 The adutil command must be run from a domain-joined machine.
 For more information about adutil and how to download the tool, see [Introduction to adutil - Active Directory Utility](sql-server-linux-ad-auth-adutil-introduction.md).